StreetCrafter: Street View Synthesis with Controllable Video Diffusion Models: Method

 where $\bm{\mu}_{v}, \bm{R}_{v}$ and $\hat{\bm{\mu}}_{v}, \hat{\bm{R}}_{v}$ denotes the position and rotation of $\mathcal{G}_v$ in local and world coordinate system, respectively.
 The distant region of the scene is modeled by a high-resolution cubemap, which is combined with the rendered color $\bm{C}_{\mathcal{G}}$ from Eq.~\ref{eq:rendering} using rendered opacity $\bm{O}_{\mathcal{G}}$.

 \paragraph{Novel view generation.} To better align the generated video frames from the diffusion model with the 3DGS scene representation, we generate samples from the noisy rendered latent instead of pure noise inspired by previous works~\cite{wu2024reconfusion,poole2022dreamfusion}.
 We find this can help maintain the overall scene structure and accelerate the training process due to fewer denoising steps.
 To be specific, we render images $\{{\mathbf{I}}_i^r\}_{i=1}^{K}$ from novel views $\{\hat{\mathbf{C}}_{i}\}_{i=1}^{K}$, which are encoded and perturbed to noisy latents $\{\mathbf{z}_{i, t}^r\}_{i=1}^{K}$ given diffusion timestep $t$ derived from noise scale $s$.
-Then we generate samples from the denoising U-Net by running the DDIM sampling~\cite{song2020denoising}.
+Then we iteratively denoise the latents to clean samples by running the EDM sampling~\cite{Karras2022edm} used in Vista.
 The samples are further decoded to novel view images $\{\hat{\mathbf{I}}_{i}\}_{i=1}^{K}$ for supervision.
 Based on the following generation process, we employ a progressive optimization strategy by gradually reducing the noise scale $s$.
 This helps the model learn to remove artifacts by relying more on the diffusion prior in the early training stage and progressively focusing on refining details as the training advances.

 \paragraph{Loss function.} We construct our training set by combining input views with novel views generated by the video diffusion model.
 In each training iteration, we randomly sample a camera $\mathbf{C}$ with the ratio of selecting a novel view camera set to $p$.
 The Gaussian scene representation $\mathcal{G}$ is optimized using the following loss function: